OleksiiPryimak/Sort_old_photos_by_year/README.md

    - Navigate to the first tab.
    - Enter the directory path containing the files you want to organize.
    - Click the "Organize All Files" button.
-   - The application will:
-     - Move all files (excluding the `Organized Files` folder) into a `Not Organized` folder.
-     - Sort images, videos, documents, and other files into subfolders within the `Organized Files` folder.
+   - The application will sort images, videos, documents, and other files into subfolders within the `Organized Files` folder.

 3. **Sorting Files by Year**:
    - Navigate to the first tab.